 - RONEILL - "Camping teaches resilience.
 It builds courage.
 It teaches us about our strengths and weaknesses, and in so doing, it makes us productive people."

-- LGHTNSHDW - "There is NOTHING like bacon and eggs, pancakes and coffee cooked and eaten outdoors.
+- LGHTNSHDW - "There is NOTHING like bacon and eggs, pancakes, and coffee cooked and eaten outdoors.
 Hoteling it when on vacation, you miss more than you know!
 Including the occasional bear.
-Also it is great to draw close to God in those quiet nights looking at his creation, and it is great for teamwork for the family - as well as learning some survival skills."
+Also, it is great to draw close to God during those quiet nights looking at his creation, and it is great for teamwork for the family - as well as learning some survival skills."

 - Ted Allison - "No.1 reason, the people you meet camping."

 Still Not Convinced?